Richard Slinger: Pro Wrestling Noah (2000–2005)

 On October 12, 2003, Slinger & Ricky Marvin lost to Muhammad Yone & Makoto Hashi at the sold-out Koshigaya Katsura Studio in Saitama, Japan.
 At Noah's Navigation Against The Current, Slinger defeated Marufuji, KENTA and Kotaro Suzuki in a 6-man tag team match with Juventud Guerrera and Ricky Marvin on October 24.

 On January 10, 2004, Slinger and Donovan Morgan defeated Masashi Aoyagi & Mitsuo Momota at Budokan Hall attended by 16,000 fans.
 On July 10, at Noah's first show at the legendary Tokyo Dome, Slinger and Scorpio defeated Akitoshi Saito & Makoto Hashi at Noah PPV Departure 2004 when Slinger pinned Hashi in front of 50,000 fans at the Tokyo Dome.
 At the November 28, 2004 Sapporo show, Slinger aligned himself with Mitsuharu Misawa, Yoshinari Ogawa & Kotaro Suzuki by helping them fend off the post-match attack orchestrated by Scorpio.
 That same year, he was one of several Noah wrestlers to appear as a playable character in the Japanese video game King of Colosseum II.

 On April 24, 2005, Slinger lost to former ally Scorpio, Michael Modest and Donovan Morgan when he teamed against them in a 6-man tag team match with Yoshinari Ogawa and Tsuyoshi Kikuchi at Budokan Hall.
 On May 29, Slinger teamed with Yoshinari Ogawa to defeat KENTA and Tsuyoshi Kikuchi.
 In a six-man tag team match with Yoshinari Ogawa and Mitsuharu Misawa two days later, he lost to Akitoshi Saito, Masao Inoue and Takashi Sugiura.
 In August, he and Low Ki received a shot against GHC Junior Heavyweight Tag Team Champions Yoshinobu Kanemaru and Takashi Sugiura but failed to win the titles.
 After the tour, he quietly retired in 2005.

+Outside of wrestling

+Between his last days in AJPW and starting out in NOAH, Aslinger started a bail bonding business and became involved in the United States Armed Forces.
+In 1998, he joined the United States Air Force, where he would serve until 2004.
+He would later join the United States Army's Reserves, where he serves as an honor guard, attending funerals of fallen American war heroes and firing the 21-gun salutes for the fallen.